MPI-Dortmund/cryolo/source/tutorials/picking.rst

     in the :guilabel:`Optional arguments` tab.
 However, it is much easier to select the best threshold after picking using the CBOX files written by crYOLO as described in the next section.

+.. admonition:: crYOLO on cluster machines

+    Cluster machines typically use parallel filesystem, which allow the parallel reading of files.
+    In these cases you should use more processes as cpu cores available.
+You can do that by using the option :option:`--num_cpu NUMBER_OF_PROCESSES`.
+In GUI the you can find :guilabel:`num_cpu` under :guilabel:`optional`.
+    On our cluster we oversubscripe a node (4 cores) by factor of 7 by setting :guilabel:`num_cpu` to 32.

 .. admonition:: Monitor mode

     When this option is activated, crYOLO will monitor your input folder.
 This especially useful